Brave (Sara Bareilles song): Background and composition

 "Brave" was written by Bareilles and Jack Antonoff from the band Fun in 2011.
 Antonoff described the song "as a real civil rights anthem at a time when there are no civil rights anthems and there's a giant need for civil rights anthems."
 Bareilles also discussed the song in many interviews, revealing that she thinks "there's so much honor and integrity and beauty in being able to be who you are, [and] it's important to be brave because by doing that you also give others permission to do the same."
 SiriusXM station The Pulse premiered the single on April 17, 2013.
 It was released for digital download as the lead single from Bareilles's fourth studio album, The Blessed Unrest, on April 22, 2013, through Epic Records.

 "Brave" is a power pop song written in the key of B♭ major and with a moderate tempo of 92 beats per minute.
 During the "commanding chorus" as described by Jason Lipshutz of Billboard, Bareilles encourages her friend to talk, singing, "Say what you want to say, and let the words fall out, honestly I want to see you be brave."
-The singer revealed she was inspired to write the song from the struggles that a close friend dealt with in regard to coming out.
+The singer revealed she was inspired to write the song from the struggles that a close friend dealt with regarding coming out.
 Bareilles requested Mark Endert to produce "Brave" with the explicit goal of radio airplay, saying, "I want my songs to be played on the radio.
 But I don't need a radio hit so bad that I'm willing to do anything for it."